-Potassium is an ion that is essential to maintain your body’s function. lt regulates the transmission of nerve signals, contraction of muscles and blood vessels, as well as acid-base regulation The latest recommended daily dietary intake of Potassium for adults is 3510 mg.
+Potassium is an ion that is essential to maintain your body’s function.
+It regulates the transmission of nerve signals, contraction of muscles and blood vessels, as well as acid-base regulation.
+The latest recommended daily dietary intake of Potassium for adults is 3510 mg.

 Potassium supplements are available in oral dosage forms like tablets.
 It can also be injected in hospitals when you are diagnosed with low potassium level.

-If you are taking Potassium tablets for preventing low potassium level, you should take 2-4 g daily with meals.
+If you are taking Potassium tablets for preventing low potassium levels, you should take 2-4 g daily with meals.

 If you are receiving Potassium injection in hospitals, the doses of Potassium depend on your extent of Potassium deficiency.